MarquessofQueensburry/ProgrammingAssignment2/README.md

              get = get,
              setInverse = setInverse,
              getInverse = getInverse)
-}
+}'

-## This function gives us the inverse of the matrix made by the function above.
-## If the inverse is known then the function should use the inverse form the
+This function gives us the inverse of the matrix made by the function above.
+If the inverse is known then the function should use the inverse form the cache.
-## Cache.

-cacheSolve <- function(x, ...) {
+'cacheSolve <- function(x, ...) {
         inv <- x$getInverse()
         if (!is.null(inv)) {
                 message("getting cached data")